The 9 Best Ways to Test Blood Sugar Levels

 Insulin Resistance

-Insulin is a transport molecule we have in the body that takes sugar in the blood and helps transport it into cells to be used as energy.
+Insulin is a transport molecule in the body that takes sugar in the blood and helps transport it into cells for energy.
 When we are constantly consuming high amounts of sugar, it is possible to develop insulin resistance.
 Essentially, cells become desensitized to insulin and stop responding to it.
 When this happens, sugar cannot get into your cells.

 Over time, the body produces more insulin to get sugar into the cells.
 Unfortunately, there is a threshold where more insulin starts to create problems in the body.
 Consistently high insulin levels will increase inflammation, promote fat gain, and ultimately open the doors to many different chronic diseases.
 You can prevent this from happening by using the methods in this article to test blood sugar periodically.